FREE Drum Lessons – How to Play Drums

 The right mentality will take you much further in your music than any technical “how-to” lessons ever will!
 Yes, physical drum technique is important, but don’t neglect the mental element!
+This mental element is what I write so much about on my drum blog.

 I see so many “mechanical” drummers out there who love to play, but their music has no passion.
 They can play some cool grooves, lay down some good beats, and are even able to read drum tabs, but they are missing something vital!

-I really believe that what they are missing is that mental element, or the emotional side of music… you know, the part that moves you!
-The thing that makes you want to get up and move when you hear it!
+I really believe that what they are missing is that mental element, or the emotional side of music… you know, the part that moves you; The thing that makes you want to get up and move when you hear it!

 - Keep Your Passion Stirred